C33011/JavaDecomp/README.md

 If something's not working:
 - Make sure Java is installed properly
 - Check that you're opening a valid `.class` file
-- If it crashes, try running it again (hey, it happens!)

 ## Want to Help?